jas02/naucse.python.cz/lessons/beginners/tieto-strings/index.md

 "Euler's constant is roughly 2.718281828459045."
 ```

-String formatting (format function) uses a tempo language.
+String formatting (format function) uses a template language.
 Each value to be replaced is stored in compound quotation marks *{}*, called *replacement fields*.
 If we want to list the compound quotes in the list, we have to do it like this:

 {% raw %}
 ```